gulp-cookery/gulp-chef/README.md

 # configurable-gulp-recipes (Alpha)

 Gulp 4.0 recipes ready to use and configurable.
+An elegant, intuition way to reuse gulp tasks.

 ## Install
 ```